emagood/rust-godot-libp2p/examples/ipfs-kad/README.md

 ### Inserting PK records into the DHT

-By specifying `put-pk-record` as a subcommand, the code will insert the generated public key as a PK record into the DHT.
+By specifying `cargo build` as a subcommand, the code will insert the generated public key as a PK record into the DHT.

 #### Parameters